isomerpages/ogp-sync/_for-employees/Data Privacy & Sharing.md

 ---
 ### **What data does Sync have access to?**

-Sync only pulls your health data (vaccination status, ART and PCR swab results) from the MOH database, and name and NRIC from MyInfo.
+Sync only pulls your health data (vaccination status, ART / PCR swab results) from the MOH database, and name and NRIC from MyInfo.
 With the exception of your mobile number, we do not store your data on Sync.

 ### **Does Sync store my health data?**